MattiaVerticchio/PersonalProjects/MarketForecasting/MarketForecasting_EN.md

 # Market Forecasting
 > [Italiano]() / **English**
 >
-> _Note: The training dataset and the benchmark implementation are not included in this repository due to licensing concerns._
+> _Note: This repository doesn’t contain the training dataset and the benchmark implementation due to licensing concerns._

 ### Summary
-This project focuses on forecasting equity, bond, and liquidity market indeces from time series, over a 65 days horizon.
+This project focuses on forecasting equity, bond, and liquidity market indices from time-series, over a 65 days horizon.

-The dataset is made up of 19 columns containing 3 different asset classes: equity, bond, and liquidity covering the period from 2015 to 2019.
+The dataset contains 19 columns comprising three different asset classes: equity, bond, and liquidity.
+It covers the 2015–2019 frame.
-The last 65 days of the dataset are used as testing subset and the remaining previous part as training subset.
+We’ll test the model on the last 65 days.
-The benchmark is Armundia Group’s GRNN model I obtained for the final project of the university course in Machine Learning.
+The benchmark implementation is Armundia Group’s GRU neural network model I studied attending the university course in Machine Learning, at the University of L’Aquila.
 The improvement metric is the percent reduction in mean absolute error (MAE) for each asset, which is defined as follows:

 <p align="center">
 <img src="https://latex.codecogs.com/svg.latex?\text{MAE}=\frac{1}{n}\sum_{i=1}^{n}|Y_i-y_i|"/>
 </p>

-where _Y_ is the actual value of the test set, _y_ is the model’s forecast, and _n_ is 65, the forecasting horizon.
+_Y_ is the actual value of the test set, _y_ is the model’s forecast, and _n_ is 65, the forecasting horizon.

 I trained a gradient boosting model for each index, instead of a common GRNN for all the indexes, and optimized the pipeline through genetic evolution with H2O.ai Driverless AI.

-Gradient boosting models are ensemble learners, they make use of groups of decision trees to outperform the simple regressors taken singularly.
+Gradient boosting models are ensemble learners.
+They use groups of decision trees to outperform the simple regressors taken singularly.

 ## Results
 As stated before, the benchmark is a GRNN model.
 I’m comparing the results of the new models against the predictions that came with the original project dataset and notebook.
 Gradient boosting models brought an average ~27% reduction in mean absolute error in post cumulative yields and a ~90% reduction in pre cumulative ones.

 ### Improvement
-The detailed results of the % reduction in MAE are represented in the following table.
+The following table represents the detailed results of the % reduction in MAE.
-Higher % means better accuracy and negative values mean worse predictions.
+A higher % means better accuracy, while negative values mean worse predictions.

 | Index | Pre | Post |
 | ----- | -----| ----- |